dbt-labs/docs.getdbt.com/website/docs/community/join.md

 <Card
     title="Join us on Slack"
     body="Follow the pulse of the dbt Community!
-Find the latest articles on analytics engineering, chat with other practitioners about your work or simply share a killer meme." link="https://www.getdbt.com/community/join-the-community/"
+Chat with other practitioners in your city, country or worldwide about data work, tech stacks, or simply share a killer meme." link="https://www.getdbt.com/community/join-the-community/"
     icon="slack"
 />